Our spokespeople

-Comments on health and social care, campaigns work, practical advice for people with dementia and their carers, fundraising and scientific research can be organised by contacting the Alzheimer's Society press office.
+We offer comments on health and social care, campaigns work, practical advice for people with dementia and their carers, fundraising and scientific research.
+This can be organised by contacting the Alzheimer's Society press office.

 Fiona Carragher, Chief Policy and Research Officer

-Director of Research and Influencing and part of our Executive Leadership Team, Fiona plays a pivotal role in our vision to create a world without dementia.
-She has overall responsibility for our Research and Influencing strategy; leading our world-class research programme and our work to strengthen our position as the national charity leader on dementia health, social care policy and societal change.
+Part of our executive leadership team, Fiona plays a pivotal role in our vision to create a world without dementia.
+She has overall responsibility for our Research and Influencing strategy, leading our world-class research programme and our work to strengthen our position as the national charity leader on dementia health, social care policy and societal change.

 Fiona is committed to ensuring that we reach every person who has a dementia diagnosis and wants our help.
 She wants to change the conversation on dementia, mainstream the rights of people affected by dementia and drive the research agenda, working tirelessly to improve care and find a cure.

-As Head of Policy Jennifer is responsible for deciding what the Society thinks on the issues that matter to people living with dementia.
-She leads a team to build a compelling and evidence-based case for making dementia a priority through better diagnosis, social care and research.
+Jennifer is responsible for Alzheimer’s Society’s evidence, policy, campaigning and public affairs work.
+She leads a team who build and argue a compelling and evidence-based case for prioritising dementia through better diagnosis, care and treatment.

-A longtime charity advocate, she has also worked to advance the rights of disabled people and those at the end of life, changing laws to protect health and disabled people’s lives safer.
+A long time charity advocate, she has also worked to advance the rights of disabled people and those with health needs, changing laws to protect health and make people’s lives safer.
+She is a Fellow of the Royal Society of the Arts and lives in London with her young family.

 Richard Oakley PhD, Associate Director of Research and Innovation